MarcusHoltz/immich-setup/README.md

 ### Transfer your photos to an Immich library

-The second option is the one this tutorial is using.
+The second option, `Transfer to an Immich library`, is the one this tutorial is using.
 The whole point of me moving to Immich is to not have to rely on folders again, but be able to find things directly through Immich.
 My folders will still be there, but present as `Albums` inside of Immich.

 > You will need to import your photos to Immich.
 This is an extra process as you're sending data into Immich, not just pointing to an External Library.